 Parade - Shepherds Bush War Memorial

-The procession will begin at Sulgrave Road, off Shepherds Bush Road, at 10.35am before the open-air service at the war memorial on Shepherds Bush Green.
-Both will be attended by the Mayor of H&F, Cllr PJ Murphy.
+A procession will begin at Sulgrave Road, off Shepherds Bush Road, at 10.35am before the open-air service at the war memorial on Shepherds Bush Green, attended by Cllr Daryl Brown, Deputy Mayor of H&F.

 Parade - Fulham War Memorial

-The procession will begin at Parsons Green at 10.35am and march down New Kings Road to the Fulham War Memorial open-air service in Vicarage Garden.
-Both will be attended by the Deputy Mayor of H&F, Cllr Daryl Brown.
+The procession will begin at Parsons Green at 10.35am and head along New Kings Road to the Fulham War Memorial open-air service in Vicarage Gardens, where H&F Mayor, Cllr Emma Apthorp will attend.

 The service will be led by Penny Seabrook, Vicar of All Saints’ church, Fulham.

-The service will be followed with a march across Fulham High Street to Fulham House where the Deputy Mayor will take the salute before the parade is dismissed.
+The service will be followed by a march by military and ex-service groups and local youth organisations across Fulham High Street to Fulham House where the Mayor will take the salute before the parade is dismissed.

-Residents are welcome to take part in just the services by going to either Shepherds Bush Green or Vicarage Garden before 11am.
+Residents are welcome to take part in just the services by going to either Shepherds Bush Green or Vicarage Gardens before 11am.

-Poppy collectors will be out again this year but you can also donate in other ways to support The Royal British Legion’s 2021 Poppy Appeal.
+Poppy collectors will be out again this year but you can also donate in other ways to support The Royal British Legion’s annual Poppy Appeal.

 Hymns of Remembrance